damaclab/Rule-Filtering/README.md

 1. Clone this repository to your local machine or download the ZIP file and extract it.
 2. Open the R environment or RStudio.
 3. Set the working directory to the location where you cloned or extracted the repository.
-4. Install the required R packages by running the following command in the R console:
+4. Install the required R packages by running the following command in the R console: For e.g.

 |install.packages(c("arules", "arulesViz"))|
 | :- |